-It goes without saying that over the last year, it’s been pretty impossible for any of us to experience eating out with our children.
+It goes without saying that over the last year or two, it’s been pretty impossible for any of us to experience eating out with our children.
 This means that many little ones won’t have had any experience at all of cafes or restaurants, or of eating out as a family.
 So it might seem even more daunting to venture out to eat, but there are many good reasons to put your brave pants on and get out there when you feel ready!
 There are some great tips from Claire Burgess, Family Consultant, below.

 Eating out BC (Before Children!)